harry-s-grewal/mls-real-estate-scraper-for-realtor.ca/README.md

 # Realtor.ca API Wrapper and Scraper
 Python wrapper and scraper for the Realtor.ca website.
+Use it to scrape Canadian real-estate listings easily.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the package requirements.